 restaurant, they return to the loving, laughing joy they experienced as

-11-year-olds, but will added alcohol.
+11-year-olds, but with added alcohol.
 The mock one another, harp back to old times and make immature 'Your Mum' jokes.

 director Rich Delia really outdoes himself.
 The grown-up actors’ chemistry boils and laughs together as much as the kids’.
 The comic chemistry between the hilarious double-act Bill

 Hader and James Ransone (playing Richie and Eddie) is a highlight, and even threatens to upstage the central